 Wendy Loughlin has been with the University of Maryland since 1996.
 She has been the Director of the Health Professions Advising Office since 2006 and services as the Local Area Network (LAN) Coordinator for health professions advisors in the Chesapeake region.
-Wendy is also a the proud Terp Parent of a sophomore.
+Wendy is also a proud Terp Parent.

 Whether it’s medical school, graduate school, or the job market, evaluators have been working diligently to admit and accept the most academically qualified candidates but also to determine who among their applicants are the best fit.
 A clear and meaningful narrative is essential to be competitive in the search process.
 When I say narrative, I’m describing the journey a student takes to discover what they value, what they are passionate about, and what they see their purpose in the world as.

 Professional schools and employers are asking the same four questions about applicants.